mindspore-ai/docs/tutorials/experts/source_en/parallel/host_device_training.md

 In deep learning, one usually has to deal with the huge model problem, in which the total size of parameters in the model is beyond the device memory capacity.
 To efficiently train a huge model, one solution is to employ homogeneous accelerators (*e.g.*, Ascend 910 AI Accelerator and GPU) for distributed training.
 When the size of a model is hundreds of GBs or several TBs, the number of required accelerators is too overwhelming for people to access, resulting in this solution inapplicable.
 One alternative is Host+Device hybrid training.
 This solution simultaneously leveraging the huge memory in hosts and fast computation in accelerators, is a promisingly efficient method for addressing huge model problem.

 In MindSpore, users can easily implement hybrid training by configuring trainable parameters and necessary operators to run on hosts, and other operators to run on accelerators.

-This tutorial introduces how to train [Wide&Deep](https://gitee.com/mindspore/models/tree/master/official/recommend/Wide_and_Deep) in the Host+Ascend 910 AI Accelerator mode.
+Related interfaces:

+1. `mindspore.ops.Primitive.set_device()`: Set Primitive to execute the backend.

+2. `mindspore.nn.Optimizer.target`: This attribute specifies whether the parameter should be updated on the host or on the device.
+The input type is str and can only be "CPU", "Ascend" or "GPU".

 ## Basic Principle